The only icon that brings a sense of joy and relief every single time you see it. Unless you’re a janitor.

 Since then, designers have been experimenting with the OG stick figures, reinterpreting the 20th-century classic and adding a bit of an artistic touch to them.

-Here are some examples of how designers reimagine the WC stick figures from the Icons8 library.
+Here are some examples of the WC stick figures from the Icons8 library.

 Timeless classic with a twist